Neighbors (2014 film): Plot

 Mac Radner and his Australian-born wife Kelly are adjusting to life with their infant daughter, Stella.
 The restrictions of parenthood make it difficult for them to maintain their old lifestyle, which alienates them from their friends Jimmy Blevins and his ex-wife, Paula.
 Delta Psi Beta, a fraternity known for outrageous parties, moves in next door.
 The fraternity's leaders, Teddy Sanders and Pete Regazolli, aspire to join Delta Psi's Hall of Fame by throwing a massive end-of-the-year party.

 The Radners ask Teddy to keep the noise down and to earn their favor, he invites them to join the party.
 Kelly meets Teddy's girlfriend Brooke Shy, and Teddy shows Mac his bedroom, which includes a stash of fireworks and a breaker box that controls the house's power.
 Teddy agrees to manage the noise but has Mac and Kelly promise to always call him instead of the police.

 The following night, when the party next door keeps Stella awake, Mac is unable to reach Teddy.
 Kelly convinces Mac to call the police anonymously, but Officer Watkins identifies them to Teddy.
-Betrayed, Teddy leads Delta Psi in hazing Mac and Kelly, resulting in Stella nearly eating an unused condom after the fraternity dumps their garbage on the Radners’ lawn.
+Feeling betrayed, Teddy leads Delta Psi in hazing Mac and Kelly, resulting in Stella nearly eating an unused condom after the fraternity dumps their garbage on the Radners’ lawn.
 Mac and Kelly go to the college dean Carol Gladstone, but the school has a “three strikes” policy before it will intervene; Delta Psi's first strike was burning down their old house.

-Failing to force the fraternity to move by damaging their house, Kelly manipulates Pete and Brooke into having sex, and Mac leads Teddy to catch them in the act.
+Failing to force the fraternity to move by damaging the water pipes, thus ruining the foundation of their house, Kelly manipulates Pete and Brooke into having sex, and Mac leads Teddy to catch them in the act.
 Teddy and Pete fight and a barbecue grill injures a passing professor.
 This gives Delta Psi their second strike and places them on probation, effectively ending their party plans.

 Determined to shut down the fraternity, Mac and Kelly enlist the help of Jimmy, who is jealous that Paula is sleeping with Delta Psi member Scoonie.
 To acquire evidence of Delta Psi's hazing, they hire a pledge nicknamed Assjuice to stand up to Teddy and record him threatening retaliation.

-When Teddy instead shows him kindness, he reveals that Mac and Kelly hired him and are trying to sabotage the fraternity.
+Rather than a ruthless hazing, Teddy instead shows compassion, so Assjuice reveals that Mac and Kelly hired him and are trying to sabotage the fraternity.
 A vengeful Teddy violently pranks the Radners and Jimmy with airbags.
+He later revealed to them that even though he is graduating that year, there would always be someone there to take his place.